Penrose limits and TsT for fibered $I$-branes: Penrose limit plus TsT transformation ( deformation?)

 Therefore, we see that every metric deformed by a TsT transformation that involves $\varphi$ has a structure of the type $\delta ds^2 \sim \rho^2 \dots$, and reproduces in the supergravity side the behaviour of {\em an irrelevant operator} in the gauge side.

 Besides that, we see two interesting facts regarding these deformations: while the $(\Theta, \varphi)$ and $(X, \varphi)$ cases vanish for $\rho \rightarrow 0$, and the dilaton goes to a constant, for $\rho \rightarrow \infty$ the B field goes to a constant (and therefore, can be gauged away; though one could still have noncommutativity, in principle), and the dilaton goes to $\phi \rightarrow - \log \rho$, which means that the coupling constant $g_s = e^{\phi} \sim \frac{1}{\rho}\rightarrow 0$, meaning that there is no noncommutativity, and therefore the deformed gauge side is free, and perturbative at high energies, with operators interacting via the usual product.
 This is a remarkable result, since this suggests that we have an {\em asymptotically free gauge theory}, at least in some large R-charge sector.
+It is, however, true that the dilaton alone does not define the gauge coupling in these cases, one has to consider a probe DBI brane action in the background for that, as in \cite{Nunez2023}.
+We do this in Appendix A.4, where we find that the behaviour of the dilaton is qualitatively the same as of the gauge coupling, at least in the case of the TsT transformed I-brane background, so the conclusion stands.

 The $(u, \varphi)$ case is different form the others; while its gauge dual also can be described as an irrelevant operator, there is no asymptotic freedom, and the B field increase as we go to higher energies.
 However, there is a still more striking observation about the metric of this deformed model: it is still a parallelizable pp wave!
 In fact, we will analyze it in more detail next.